RishabhVishwakarma1729/CODTECH-INTERNSHIP-TASK-2/README.md

 The goal of this project is to predict housing prices in California based on various features such as median income, housing median age, total rooms, total bedrooms, population, households, latitude, and longitude.
 We use a linear regression model to achieve this.

 The dataset used in this project is the California Housing dataset, which contains information collected during the 1990 California census.
-The dataset includes the following features: